pivotal/docs-tap/namespace-provisioner/about.hbs.md

-# Namespace Provisioner
+# Overview of Namespace Provisioner

+Namespace Provisioner provides a secure, automated way for you to provision namespaces with the resources and namespace-level privileges required for your workloads to function as intended.

+## Description

-Namespace Provisioner provides a secure, automated way for platform operators to provision namespaces with the resources and namespace-level privileges required for their workloads to function as intended.
-It enables operators to add additional customized namespace-scoped resources using GitOps to meet their organization's requirements and provides continuous reconciliation using the kapp-controller to maintain the desired state of the namespace-scoped resources.
+Namespace Provisioner enables platform operators to add additional customized namespace-scoped resources using GitOps to meet their organization's requirements and provides continuous reconciliation using the kapp-controller to maintain the desired state of the namespace-scoped resources.

 Namespace Provisioner enables operators that are new to Kubernetes to automate the provisioning of multiple developer namespaces in a shared cluster.
 For organizations that have already adopted